AdaCore/spark2014/lrm/source/statements.rst

   ``block_statement``.

-[Roughly speaking, a ``Loop_Invariant`` or ``Loop_Variant`` pragma must occur immediately within a loop statement except that intervening block statements are ignored for purposes of this rule.]
+[Roughly speaking, a ``Loop_Invariant`` or ``Loop_Variant`` pragma shall only occur immediately within a loop statement except that intervening block statements are ignored for purposes of this rule.]

 The expression of a ``loop_variant_item`` is expected to be of any